TwinLiteNet+: An Enhanced Multi-Task Segmentation Model for Autonomous Driving: Experimental

 Table \ref{tab: 2dall} provides a comprehensive and detailed overview of the performance of various segmentation models applied to direct region segmentation and replacement.
 In addition to the evaluation mIoU metric, in this study, we also assess the Pixel Accuracy (PA) and Mean Pixel Accuracy (mPA), facilitating comparison with previous research.
 In this experiment, we compare the TwinLiteNet$^+_{\text{Large}}$ model after modifications to demonstrate the responsiveness of our model to this task, and we name it as TwinLiteNet$^+_{\text{D\&A}}$ to differentiate it from the Large one.
 Additionally, we experiment with the TwinLiteNet$^+_{\text{D\&A}}$ model when performing multi-tasks and the TwinLiteNet$^+_{\text{D\&A}}$ with only one decoding block for the driving area segmentation.
-Notably, the IBN-NET model from 2020 demonstrates a significant improvement in mIoU, indicating its robustness in capturing intricate area details compared to its predecessors.
-The TwinLiteNet$^+_{\text{D\&A}}$ models, in both multitask and single-task configurations, stand out with high performance across all three metrics, with our TwinLiteNet$^+_{\text{D\&A}}$ model achieving the highest mPA of 92.1\%, surpassing previous studies.
+The TwinLiteNet$^+_{\text{D\&A}}$ models, in both multitask and single-task configurations, stand out with high performance across all three metrics, with our TwinLiteNet$^+_{\text{D\&A}}$ model achieving the highest mPA of 92.1\%, surpassing previous studies and competitive in other metrics.
 This comprehensive assessment underscores the advancements in segmentation techniques and highlights the TwinLiteNet$^+_{\text{D\&A}}$ model's potential to improve accuracy and detail capture in image segmentation tasks.
 We present some results of the TwinLiteNet$^+_{\text{D\&A}}$ model in Figure \ref{alterre} to emphasize its proficiency in differentiating between directly drivable and alternative paths under various lighting conditions, from daylight to nighttime scenarios.